Pampas grass is one of the most majestic grasses, but it’s also one of the most invasive.

 - Pampas grass loves sun.

-- It isn’t very sensitive to the type of soil it must grow on.
+- Luckily, it isn’t very sensitive to the type of soil it must grow on.

 - Propagate it through crown division in spring.